It seems like pretty much everything comes with fees these days — some we know about and some we don’t.

-While there are some fees you just have to live with, there are many that you can avoid.
+So here’s the deal — unfortunately, there are some fees we all just have to live with.
+But there are plenty of others out there that you can avoid.
 You just have to know what they are, how to opt out and where to find the free alternative.

 1. Credit report fees